-AAC Australian Apprenticeship Centres Aboriginal Hostels Limited (AHL) Aboriginal Hostels Limited provides boarding facilities for Aboriginal and Torres Strait Islander students ABSTUDY Payee The person to whom ABSTUDY assistance is paid.
+ABSTUDY Payee The person to whom ABSTUDY assistance is paid.
 Acute family crisis ABSTUDY is payable for up to six weeks where the student or Australian Apprentice is overseas: Social Security Act 1991, section 1212A a) for the purpose of visiting a family member who is critically ill; or b) for the purpose of visiting a family member who is hospitalised with a serious illness; or c) for a purpose relating to the death of a family member; or d) for a purpose relating to a life-threatening situation (other than an illness referred to in paragraph (a) or (b)) that: (i) is facing a family member; and (ii) is beyond the control of the family member.
 Applicant An applicant is a person who has lodged an ABSTUDY claim with Centrelink.
 This is usually a parent/guardian, student or institution.
 Apprenticeship An apprenticeship is where a person is learning a trade by being employed in that trade or industry for an agreed period.
 The person is usually paid at a lower wage as they are not yet fully qualified in that particular field but are benefiting from employment while learning on the job and attending classes usually at a TAFE.
 Appropriate Tax Year Appropriate Tax Year for ABSTUDY purposes is the base tax year for that period.
-Approved scholarship course · Assessment decision Also known as eligibility or entitlement decision see 4.2.1.
-Assistance for Isolated Children (AIC) The Assistance for Isolated Children Scheme provides distance education, boarding and second home allowances for primary and secondary students who have no reasonable daily access to appropriate Government schooling.
-ATO Australian Taxation Office
+Approved scholarship course For the purposes of ABSTUDY, an approved scholarship course is a course as defined in section 592M of the Social Security Act 1991 .
+Under 592M, the Social Security (Approved Scholarship Courses) Determination 2010 (No.1) sets out an approved scholarship course as being an accredited higher education course or a preparatory course where they are undertaken at a higher education institution.
+Assessment decision Also known as eligibility or entitlement decision see 4.2.1.
+Assistance for Isolated Children (AIC) The AIC Scheme provides distance education, boarding and second home allowances for primary and secondary students who have no reasonable daily access to appropriate Government schooling.